toda-lab/pygplib/docs/howto-use-pygplib.rst

 How to Use Pygplib Module
 ==========================

-This document provides how-to instructions for the Python library for constructing, manipulating, and encoding graph properties expressible with first-order logic of graphs.
-We mean by graphs graphs with no directed edge, no multiple edge, no isolated edge, at most one isolated vertex, and no loop.
+This document provides how-to instructions for a Python library for constructing, manipulating, and encoding graph properties expressible with first-order logic of graphs.
+We mean by *graphs* graphs with no directed edge, no multiple edge, no isolated edge, at most one isolated vertex, and no loop.
-See, for first-order logic of graphs, :ref:`FirstOrderLogicofGraphs`.
+See :ref:`FirstOrderLogicofGraphs`.

 Parsing First-Order Formula
 ---------------------------